 In Level 4 autonomous driving, the driver can assign the task of driving to the vehicle even in urban traffic.
 The main difference from Level 3 is the time span for taking over control over the driving functions for a far longer period of time.
 So, it is possible to take the mind off and rest during long-distance journeys.

 The innovative kidney grille will roll out from the Landshut plant.
 The integration of camera technology, radar functions and the sensors vital for highly-automated driving is possible because of this component.
 The same plant will be responsible for the production of critical components for the cockpit and the electric drive system.
 The latter will not require using rare earth materials.

-Earlier this year, BMWBlog had reported that BMW will follow the approach that it does with its ICE cars in the naming of the iNext variants.
-Each variant would be based on the power output and therefore one would have the BMW iX xDrive40, iX xDrive50 and iX M50 xDrive models when the product is in showrooms.
-The website also reports that M Performance models will be valid even without internal combustion engines altogether.
+Earlier this year, the BMW-focused website had reported that BMW would follow the approach that it does with its ICE cars in the naming of the iNEXT variants.
+Each variant would be based on the power output and therefore one would have the BMW iX xDrive40, BMW iX xDrive50 and BMW iX M50 xDrive models when the product is in showrooms.
+The website also reported that M Performance models will be valid even without internal combustion engines altogether.

 One of the other new technologies expected in the production version of the BMW Vision iNEXT concept is Continental’s Intelligent Glass Control.
 Though the Intelligent Glass Control feature has been available in cars since 2017, BMW will be using the technology to keep the temperature inside as comfortable as possible.
 BMW could equip the car with automatic sensors that will change the intensity of the tint in the windows according to the surrounding heat and light.
 Except for the front windscreen, all the glass panels will be equipped with this tech.
 Nothing has been confirmed yet from BMW but it would be interesting to see how the tech works.